Hon Hai working on new devices, applications for Mozilla's Firefox

 "The (major) operating systems in the market now are not doing good enough...the Mozilla solution will complement what other operating systems lack, such as Android in native mode.
 There is currently no solution based on HTML5 and open Web technologies," said Young Liu, general manager of the Foxconn Innovation Digital System Business Group at a press conference.

-Hon Hai, better known by its trading name Foxconn and a major supplier to Apple Inc (AAPL.O), showed no devices at the conference.
+Hon Hai, better known by its trading name Foxconn and a major supplier to Apple Inc, showed no devices at the conference.

 Liu said the company is investing in a new unit in Kaohsiung in southern Taiwan with an planned 500-1,000 employees to work with Mozilla to develop hardware, software, content and services.
 Liu stressed that Hon Hai will not start its own brand but aims to provide solutions for its branded clients.

-Mozilla, the non-profit organisation that evolved from Netscape, said it is working with five manufacturers including Alcatel, TCL Communication Technology (2618.HK), LG Electronics (066570.KS), ZTE Corp (000063.SZ) and Huawei Technologies HWT.UL to build the first Firefox OS devices.
-(Reporting by Clare Jim; Editing by Matt Driskill)
+Mozilla, the non-profit organisation that evolved from Netscape, said it is working with five manufacturers including Alcatel, TCL Communication Technology, LG Electronics , ZTE Corp and Huawei Technologies to build the first Firefox OS devices.

+* Recommends shareholders vote for all Innoviva nominees on white proxy card Source text for Eikon: Further company coverage: